Needle felting tutorial - the basics

 The basic 3D shapes for needle feltingThe basic 3D shapes for needle felting

-Have you ever wondered how sheep's wool can transform into a 3D sculpture?
-Let me show you how.
-You'll need different types of needles, wool, your mat or brush and your protective gloves or finger cots, if you use them.
+You'll need basic needle felting supplies which include different types of felting needles, wool, a felting mat or foam block and your protective gloves or finger guards, if you use them.

 The basic shapes for sculptures are a ball, an egg, and a cylinder.
 The cylinder has a fuzzy section that helps attach it to other shapes.